 The fact is, whether you’re in data entry or coaching or title insurance, someone needs your services.
 They find what you do complicated, challenging, or even mind-boggling.
 But likely not boring.

 So, why aren’t your blogs getting clicks?

-Unless your content is incredibly focused and extraordinarily interesting, little of what you say is actually getting through to anyone.
+Unless your content is incredibly focused and extraordinarily interesting, little of what you say is getting through to anyone.

-Turns out, I know a thing or two about writing for ‘boring’ industries.
+It turns out, I know a thing or two about writing for ‘boring’ industries.
 Let’s keep it real: writing about writing isn’t exactly a thrill-a-minute.

-Luckily, I’ve picked up a few tricks along the way–both through my own work and through reading about what’s worked for others.
+Luckily, I’ve picked up a few tricks along the way–both through my work and through reading about what’s worked for others.
 Here’s what I’ve learned about gaining an audience and keeping them engaged, no matter what industry you’re in: